Rockies vs. Brewers Player Props Betting Odds

 Blackmon Stats

-- Blackmon has seven doubles, two home runs, 13 walks and eight RBI (27 total hits).
+- Blackmon has collected 27 hits with seven doubles, two home runs and 13 walks.
+He has driven in eight runs.

 Blackmon Recent Games